Nasdanika/server/org.nasdanika.cdo.web/doc/cdo.web.md

 [[bundle>org.nasdanika.web/doc/html.md|HTML API]] and form generators provide support for [AngularJS](https://angularjs.org/) and KnockoutJS.
 Whether to use one or the other depends on the way a particular single-page application communicates with the server side.

-If communication is performed through [[javascriptApi.md|JavaScript API]], then KnockoutJS is a better choice because the JavaScript API is asynchronous and leverages promises.
+If communication is performed through [[javascriptApi.md|JavaScript API]], then KnockoutJS is a better choice because:
+* The JavaScript API is asynchronous and leverages promises.
 Asynchronous communication may interfere with AngularJS' digest cycle if not coded correctly.
+* In this case only a tiny part of AngularJS functionality will be leveraged.
+* JavaScript API is implemented as [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)/[RequireJS](http://requirejs.org/) modules, KnockoutJS also supports [AMD with RequireJS](http://knockoutjs.com/documentation/amd-loading.html).
+As such, application code can declare dependencies on repository objects and KnockoutJS (ko) with ``requirejs([dependencies], function() {...})``.
+AngularJS has its own module system and marrying the JavaScript API with AngularJS is a bit more involved.
-Also, in this case only a tiny part of AngularJS functionality will be leveraged.
-One more thing to note is that KnockoutJS is better at reporting binding problems, so troubleshooting can be a bit easier.
+* KnockoutJS is better at reporting binding problems, so troubleshooting might be a bit easier.

 In the case of use of operation routes which produce/consume JSON, AngularJS and its ``$http`` service can be a better choice.